The Go-Between (1971 film)

-The Go-Between is a 1971 British historical drama film directed by Joseph Losey.
-Its screenplay by Harold Pinter is an adaptation of the 1953 novel The Go-Between by L. P. Hartley.
-The film stars Julie Christie, Alan Bates, Margaret Leighton, Michael Redgrave and Dominic Guard.
+The Go-Between is a 1971 British historical drama film directed by Joseph Losey, adapted by Harold Pinter from the 1953 novel by L. P. Hartley.
+It stars Julie Christie, Alan Bates, Margaret Leighton, Edward Fox, Dominic Guard, and Michael Redgrave.
+Mostly set around 1900, the film exposes the psychologically destructive effects of the rigid class conventions in Great Britain.

-The Go-Between won the Palme d'Or at the 1971 Cannes Film Festival.
+The film premiered at the 1971 Cannes Film Festival, where it won the Palme d'Or.
+At the 25th British Academy Film Awards, the film won in four categories (out of 12 total nominations, including Best Film), including Best Actor in a Supporting Role for Fox and Best Actress in a Supporting Role for Leighton.
+It also brought Leighton the only Oscar nomination of her career, for Best Supporting Actress.

-Mostly set around 1900, The Go-Between exposes the psychologically destructive effects of the rigid class conventions in Great Britain.
+In 1999, The Go-Between was included on the British Film Institute's list of its 100 best British films.

 Plot

-In 1900, twelve-year-old Leo Colston is invited to spend his summer holiday at Brandham Hall, the Norfolk country house of his wealthy school friend, Marcus Maudsley.
+In 1900, 12-year-old Leo Colston is invited to spend his summer holiday at Brandham Hall, the Norfolk country house of his wealthy school friend, Marcus Maudsley.
 Upon arriving at the house, the middle-class Leo finds himself out of place among the upper class; his hosts, particularly Marcus's older sister Marian, try to make him feel welcome.
 Leo soon develops a crush on the beautiful Marian, who dotes on the boy and buys him new clothes.

 Marcus becomes ill with the measles and has to stay quarantined in his bedroom, leaving Leo to entertain himself.
 While exploring the estate grounds, Leo wanders to a nearby farm and injures himself playing in one of the haystacks.
 Tenant farmer Ted Burgess tends to Leo's injury, asking the boy if he can bring a letter to Marian for him in return.
 Leo agrees and after he gives Marian the letter, she begs him to take another letter back to Ted.
 Leo becomes the regular messenger between Marian and Ted, who are engaged in a clandestine affair.
 Leo remains innocent about the proceedings and believes he is merely carrying secret messages between friends.

 Marian is not free to marry Ted; she is being courted by Hugh, Viscount Trimingham, the estate heir whom her parents want her to marry.
 One day, Leo sneaks a look at one of the letters Marian has entrusted him with.
 Leo is shocked and upset when he realizes it is a love note.
 Marian's engagement to Hugh is announced and Leo is relieved, thinking this means his messenger duties will no longer be needed.
 Marian and Ted continue their affair and proceed to rely on Leo as a go-between, much to the boy's worry and confusion.
 When Leo declines to carry a letter for Marian, she brutally scolds him, viciously reminding him of his inferior status.
 Leo writes to his mother asking if he can come home sooner than planned because he has overstayed his welcome; his mother responds that it would be rude to the Maudsleys if he left early.